Posted on Leave a comment

 • Thaler, R. and Benartzi, S. (2004).
 Save More Tomorrow™: Using Behavioral Economics to Increase Employee Saving.
 Journal of Political Economy, 112(S1), pp.S164-S187.

-• Thaler, R. and Sunstein, C. (2008).
-Nudge.
+• Thaler, R. and Sunstein, C. (2008). nudge.
 New Haven, Conn.: Yale University Press.

 Leave a Reply